subram43/vacation-planner-app/README.md

 # Vacation Planner App
 This is my repository for a vacation planner app which I created using Android Studio with java and xml.
-People can use this application to plan out their travel when they are going on vacations and neatly organize their plans all in one place!
-In my implementation of the code for this project, I utilized many of the core concepts of java and object-oriented programming, including Inheritance, Polymorphism, GUI Programming, Exception Handling, Object I/O, Dynamic Data Structures, and much more.
+People can use this application to plan out their travel when they are going on vacations and neatly organize their plans all in one place! **One thing the user MUST do for the app to work properly is go into the app settings and turn on storage permissions** In my implementation of the code for this project, I utilized many of the core concepts of java and object-oriented programming, including Inheritance, Polymorphism, GUI Programming, Exception Handling, Object I/O, Dynamic Data Structures, and much more.

 ## JavaDoc
 The link for the javadoc of this project is *file:///Users/subram43/Android%20Studio%20Projects/TravelPlanner/index.html*